Montréal’s best hidden patios and urban oasis spots for summer

 Messorem

-Facing the canal at the junction of several southwestern neighbourhoods is where you will find this industrial microbrewery run by three music enthusiasts that offers excellent beers brewed on site and an unpretentious menu on a beautiful outdoor terrace.
-A hidden and urban "nugget" of a patio that welcomes children and dogs with open arms.
+At the junction of several southwestern neighbourhoods is where you will find this industrial microbrewery run by three music enthusiasts that offers excellent beers brewed on site and an unpretentious menu on a large outdoor terrace.
+A hidden gem of a patio that welcomes children and dogs with open arms.

 Oncle Lee